-Cryptographic functions (i.e., any functions falling under one of these categories: encryption functions; decryption functions; message digesting functions; signing and MACing functions; functions for verifying signatures and MACs; dual-purpose cryptographic functions; key management functions; random number generation functions) executing in Cryptoki sessions can periodically surrender control to the application who called them if the session they are executing in had a notification callback function associated with it when it was opened.
-They do this by calling the session's callback with the arguments (hSession, CKN_SURRENDER, pApplication), where hSession is the session's handle and pApplication was supplied to C_OpenSession when the session was opened.
+Cryptographic functions (i.e., any functions falling under one of these categories: encryption functions; decryption functions; message digesting functions; signing and MACing functions;

+functions for verifying signatures and MACs; dual-purpose cryptographic functions; key management functions; random number generation functions) executing in Cryptoki sessions can periodically surrender control to the application who called them if the session they are executing in had a notification callback function associated with it when it was opened.
+They do callback with bv calling the session's the arguments (hSession, CKN SURRENDER, papplication), where hSession is the session's handle and papplication was supplied to C OpenSession when the session was opened.
 Surrender callbacks should return either the value CKR_OK (to indicate that Cryptoki should continue executing the function) or the value CKR_CANCEL (to indicate that Cryptoki should abort execution of the function).
 Of course, before returning one of these values, the callback function can perform some computation, if desired.